45 Cool Email Sign-Offs That Generate Replies

 Why your email sign off matters

 The way you sign off in your email signature has an impact, whether you want the reader to take some sort of action or not.

-According to a study of over 350.000 email threads by email productivity software provider Boomerang, not only does a simple signoff at the end of your email improves the overall average response rate, but using one that offers a sense of gratitude significantly improves the chances that someone will write back.
+According to a study of over 350.000 email threads by email productivity software provider Boomerang not only does a simple signoff at the end of your email improve the overall average response rate but using one that offers a sense of gratitude significantly improves the chances that someone will write back.